Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Surface Warping Incorporating ML Probability Estimates

+Fig.~\ref{fig:p6-samples-above-surface-diff} compares two warped surfaces (y-chart and MLP) to the unwarped surface and shows that their respective changes are broadly similar.
+In Fig.~\ref{fig:p6-samples-below-surface}, assay samples located \textit{below} the surface are shown.
+Again, the arrows show areas of improvement common to all warped surfaces.
+Although these cases highlight mostly vanishing HG samples as they get ``pushed up'' above the boundary, the asterisk shows an instance where LG samples are being restored below the surface.

-For the P\textsubscript{9} deposit, we only compare the results for unwarped, `y-chart' warped and MLP warped surfaces, as the differences between MLP, GradBoost and RandomForest are inconspicuous.
+For the P\textsubscript{9} deposit, only the results for unwarped, `y-chart' warped and MLP warped surfaces are compared, as the differences between MLP, GradBoost and RandomForest are insignificant.
 In Fig.~\ref{fig:p9-surfaces}, the warped surfaces (whether obtained courtesy of the y-chart, or ML estimators) greatly improve the spatial fidelity of the unwarped surface.
-As before, Figs.~\ref{fig:p9-samples-above-surface} and \ref{fig:p9-samples-below-surface} illustrate improvement in terms of sample discrimination above and below the mineralisation boundary by the warped surfaces.
-The differences can be more clearly seen in Fig.~\ref{fig:p9-samples-above-surface} where the warped surfaces (both y-chart and MLP) reduce the number of HG samples and increase the number of W samples below the surface.
-More effective segregation of the HG and W samples indicates a more accurate placement of the mineralisation boundary.
+As before, Figs.~\ref{fig:p9-samples-above-surface} and \ref{fig:p9-samples-below-surface} illustrate improvement in terms of sample discrimination above and below the mineralization boundary by the warped surfaces.
+The differences can be seen more clearly in Fig.~\ref{fig:p9-samples-above-surface-diff} where the warped surfaces (both y-chart and MLP) increase the number of HG samples and reduce the number of W samples above the surface.
+More effective segregation of the HG and W samples indicates a more accurate placement of the mineralization boundary.

-\section{Extended investigation}
+\section{Extended Investigation}